 MCE Leverages IRA to Explore Ownership Options

-MCE will be the program's first customer, with options to either develop the project itself or secure resources through power purchase agreements (PPAs).
-The Inflation Reduction Act (IRA) has made direct ownership of clean energy projects more appealing to non-profit co-operative utilities and aggregators like MCE, thanks to the availability of tax credits through direct IRS payments.
+MCE will be the program’s first customer, with options to either develop the project itself or secure resources through power purchase agreements (PPAs).
+The Inflation Reduction Act (IRA) has made direct ownership of clean energy projects more appealing for non-profit co-operative utilities and aggregators like MCE, making tax credits available through direct IRS payments.